acritelli/aws-labs/lab_3_efs.md

 **Estimated time to complete:** 10 minutes

+**Cost:** EFS incurs a cost.
+Consult the [EFS Pricing Website](https://aws.amazon.com/efs/pricing/) for complete information.

 ## Step 1: Create a security group for NFS

 EFS uses the Network Filesystem (NFS) protocol to present storage to clients.
 Before we can begin using NFS, we need to create a security group to allow NFS traffic.
-For now, we will create a very permissive group and then later refine these permissions during later labs.

 Perform the following from the VPC console.